nickesc/tempChecker/README.md

 ### Deployment

-Deploying the temp checker is very simple.
+Deploying the `tempChecker` is very simple.
 To deploy the code to your own Feather:

 1. Clone the repository to your computer:
 ```sh